davidmathei/ceusdosul-site/content/tours/stargazing.en.md

 featured_image: "/images/F3C8F742-A488-422F-A90B-F05F5B94C98C.JPG"
 ---

 See planets, galaxies and other objects through our telescopes.
-We have enough of them, so you don;t need to "draw a number" and wait in line.
+We have a large selection, so you don't need to "draw a number" and wait in line.

-You will have a short introduction into orientation on the night sky, the objects we are about to see.
-Detailed explanations wait for you while you are looking through our telescopes.
+You will have a short introduction covering the objects you'll be seeing and we provide detailed explanations while you are looking through our telescopes.
-The whole session will last about two hours, but is in principle open ended.
-That should delight expereinced observers who want to have their own go at objectes they can't see from their native sklies.
+The whole session lasts about two hours.
+Experienced observers can have their own go at exploring objects they can't see from their native skies.
 <!--more-->

 TODO: describe + image